AngyDev/custom-3D/client/src/components/Offset/Offset.md

 ### How offset works

-When the user chooses the mesh, the system takes the uuid the selected mesh and searches the mesh object in the scene object through the hook useGetMesh.
+When the user chooses the mesh, the system takes the uuid the selected mesh and searches the mesh object in the scene object through the function findById.
 When the system returns the selected mesh object, the system takes the offset that the user has selected and then checks if it is the first time the offset is applied to the mesh.
 If it is then the system creates a new mesh cloning the geometry and the material of the selected mesh.

 It was decided to use the following code `const newMesh = new THREE.Mesh(meshToOffset.geometry.clone(), meshToOffset.material.clone());` instead of `const newMesh = meshToOffset.clone()`, because the last command create a new mesh with references to the cloned mesh.
 It is problem because when we apply updates on the new mesh them are replied on the original one.